croz-ltd/dpcmder/README.md

 SOMA (+ AMP) vs REST:
 SOMA and AMP interfaces have one shortcoming - you can't see domain list if you don't have proper rights.
 With REST you can get domain list without any credentials.
+Some of the DataPower information is not available using REST interface.
 Some new features added are SOMA-only.
 For example, with REST you can't compare persisted DataPower object configuration to saved configuration.
 ```